wagnerandris/parse_ros2bag/README.md

-# UNTESTED DEVELOPMENT FORK!
 ## TODO:
-- ~~**Fix misc topics**~~
-	- ~~Right now the misc topics are not exported, so the .kml conversion also fails.~~
 - As it turns out ros2bag-convert needs to be installed system-wide, not in the venv
 - try to fix parallelization errors with the blurring submodule.
 	- Right now it seems to run in paralel, but not always, which is weird
 - Bag.zip's content is really weird, contains the full absolute path to the bagfile.
 Fix this!